Deo-Favente/TiktokGenerator/README.md

 ```
 python -m script_compil
 ```
 You will then be prompted to select if you want to delete used images.
-Say yes or no and let the magic happen.
+Enter y or n and let the magic happen.

 ## 🖼️ Example
 Here is an example of a random generated video with the script :